AT&T CL82207 Review

 We tested this by using the phone to make a call and playing music over the connection until the battery died.
 Starting with a completely full battery, this model lasted for almost 14 hours (13 hours, 51 minutes) before completely dying — one of the longest runtimes of the entire group.

-This phone is a solid value, offering a top-notch performance at a very reasonable price.
+This phone is a solid value, offering a top-notch performance at a reasonable price.

 For those that want the best of the best when it comes to a cordless phone, the AT&T CL82207 is an excellent choice.
 It has extremely high sound quality, excellent range, and solid battery life, as well as being incredibly easy to use.
 It doesn't have a ton of features, but it has the most commonly used ones.
 Even better, it retails at a price that won't break the bank and is definitely worth considering when shopping for a new phone.
-All in all, this is one of our favorites when it comes to these products.
+All in all, this model stands out ahead of the competition as our top choice for a cordless phone.

 — David Wise and Austin Palmer